-FreeStyle LibreLink app ("App") when used with a FreeStyle Libre Flash Glucose Monitoring System Sensor ("Sensor") is indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with diabetes mellitus.
-The App and Sensor are designed to replace blood glucose testing in the self-management of diabetes, including dosing of insulin.
+The FreeStyle LibreLink app ("App") is indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with diabetes mellitus when used with the FreeStyle Libre Flash Glucose Monitoring System Sensor ("Sensor").
 The indication for children (age 4 - 17) is limited to those who are supervised by a caregiver who is at least 18 years of age.
-The caregiver is responsible for managing or assisting the child to manage the App and Sensor and also for interpreting or assisting the child to interpret Sensor glucose readings.
+The caregiver is responsible for managing or assisting the child to manage the Sensor and the FreeStyle LibreLink app and also for interpreting or assisting the child to interpret readings.
+It is designed to replace blood glucose testing in the self-management of diabetes with the exceptions listed below.
+Under the following circumstances, use a blood glucose meter to check the current glucose readings: